Herding Dogs

 About the Pyrenean Shepherd

-The Pyrenean Shepherd is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Pyrenean Shepherd is best matched with experienced owners.
+The Pyrenean Shepherd is a medium herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Pyrenean Shepherd is best matched with experienced owners.
 Typically standing 15 to 21 inches tall at the shoulder and weighing 25 to 30 pounds, this breed has a life expectancy of 15 to 17 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Pyrenean Shepherd brings a distinct combination of traits that sets it apart.
 The Pyrenean Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pyrenean Shepherd loves being close to its people and forms strong bonds with every member of the household.